sosiristseng/sosiristseng.github.io/docs/system/windows/WSL2.md

 If you want to move the WSL virtual disk file to another disk (in this example, `D:\`), run the following commands in Windows[^export-import][^movedrive]:

-> [!tip]
+!!! tip
-> The following example will move the current WSL virtual disk to `D:\Ubuntu\ext4.vhdx`.
+    The following example will move the current WSL virtual disk to `D:\Ubuntu\ext4.vhdx`.
 You can change the distribution name (Ubuntu) and filesystem paths if necessary.

 ```powershell
 cd D:\